 Crazy Quilts

-Tutorial created by Kavita Premkumar, with help from Kiarra Burd, Jocelyn Diemer, Kavita Premkumar, Lucie von Schilling, Rebekah Stretch, and Anne Hung
+Tutorial created by Kavita Premkumar, with help from Kiarra Burd, Joe Diemer, Kavita Premkumar, Lucie von Schilling, Rebekah Stretch, and Anne Hung

 Online tutorial created by Priscilla Adebanji